iPhone SE 3 tidbits: Lacks MagSafe and Ceramic Shield technologies, IP67, no 5G mmWave

 Splash, water, and dust resistance: The iPhone SE 3 is rated IP67, which means it can survive under one meter of water for up to 30 minutes.
 The previous generation already offered that, which means this smartphone didn’t get the same rating as the iPhone 13 line with IP68.

-Photographic Styles, Smart HDR 4, but no Cinematic mode: the iPhone SE 3 features two camera functions of the iPhone 13 line: photographic styles and Smart HDR 4.
+Photographic Styles, Smart HDR 4, but no Cinematic mode, nor Night mode: the iPhone SE 3 features two camera functions of the iPhone 13 line: photographic styles and Smart HDR 4.
 That said, Apple didn’t bring another feature that needs the power of the A15 Bionic, the Cinematic mode, so users can’t blur the background of a video as they can on the iPhone 13.
+In addition, Night mode, which is supported since the iPhone 11 is nowhere to be seen on this product.

 Same front-facing camera: Another downside of the iPhone SE 3 is that it features the same 7MP front-facing camera with a ƒ/2.2 aperture.
 It was believed that this iPhone could use a 12MP sensor, as the iPhone 12 and iPhone 13 already offer it, but indeed users are stuck with the 7MP sensor, though users will experience a slightly improved experience as it has Smart HDR 4.